ermand-de/JavaApplications/README.md

 Detailed instructions on how to use this application will follow.
 Generally, the application reads a .csv file to create new bank accounts and manages these accounts according to the specified rules.
+Download the NewBankAccount.csv from the repository to test the application